Key Takeaways

 Utah Cannabis Market

 Utah’s first medical cannabis dispensary opened on March 2, 2020.
-There are currently 15 licensed medical cannabis pharmacies in operation with locations in North Logan, Brigham City, South Ogden, West Bountiful, Park City, Salt Lake City, South Jordan, Lehi, Provo, Price, Springville, Payson, Cedar City, and St. George.
-Medical cannabis home delivery became available for the first time in January 2021 and in 2023, the number of orders delivered by medical cannabis pharmacies to cardholders’ homes reached 17,000 per month.
-Net sales revenue exceeded $20 million per quarter in 2021 and totaled almost $75 million, up from $22 million in the first year.
-2022 brought in almost $120 million in medical cannabis sales, with quarterly sales rising to over $38 million in 2023 resulting in over $143 million of annual sales.
+There are currently 15 licensed medical cannabis pharmacies in operation with locations in North Logan, Brigham City, South Ogden, West Bountiful, Park City, Salt Lake City, South Jordan, Lehi, Provo, Price, Springville, Payson, Murray, Cedar City, and St. George.
+On March 24, 2025, House Bill 54 was signed into law, raising the limit on the number of medical cannabis dispensaries in the state from 15 to 17.
+Medical cannabis home delivery became available for the first time in January 2021.
+In 2023, the number of orders delivered by medical cannabis pharmacies to cardholders’ homes reached 715,235 – nearly 9 times the number in 2021.

 The number of medical cannabis cardholders with active status increased sevenfold from 2020 (11,000) to 2023 (77,644).
-As of February 2024, there were 81,267 registered patients and the number of patients is projected to be between 100,000 and 180,000 within a few years.
+As of June 2025, there were 102,633 patients with active medical cards.
+The majority of patients use cannabis to treat persistent pain (85.6%).

 Utah Cannabis Market Infographics